nanw1103/parallel-processing-patterns/README.md

 1. Scalability increases.
 The blocking logic per long-run task does not occupy the task scheduler capacity.
 Therefore, more tasks than the number of scheduler worker capacity can logically run in parallel.
 2. Task implementation is simplified.
 For long-run tasks, in a high-available environment, the whole task logic should be idempotent.
 For sparse tasks, each tiny piece needs to be idempotent, which is usually easier.
 3. System I/O is reduced by moving from polling pattern to event-driven pattern.
-4. Task tracking of sparse tasks is more complex and may require additional consideration to track the logical task.
-5. System dependency increase.
+4. System dependency increase.
 Typically polling is more straightforward, and callback or messaging requires additional infrastructure.
+5. A mechanism to identify the monitor task from event callback context is needed, so the task can be closed upon successful callback.
+This is normally done by the supporting framework, or user.
+6. Tracking of the task requires additional consideration, since a logical task now consists of two physical tasks.

 The Sparse Task pattern depends on a distributed scheduler to monitor task timeout.
 One timeout task is associated with one logical long-run task.
 This model handles each task individually.
 An alternative is to manage a large number of items in batches.
 The following Ledger pattern covers that.